 There are three types, or factors, of authentication:

 Knowledge (something you know); Examples include passwords, pins and challenge questions answers.

 Possession (something you have); Examples include debit cards, tokens and smartphones.

 Inherence (something you are); Examples include retinal scans and fingerprints.

-Traditionally, people only utilize the "Knowledge" factor and therefor are using "Single Factor Authentication".
-The concern with using single factor authentication is that many times an attacker only needs one piece of information, your password, to access your accounts.
-Recent breaches have shown that simple single factor authentication is no longer sufficient for protecting sensitive information.
-Additionally, if an attacker gains access to an e-mail account that receives password reset notifications and confirmations, all web sites registered with that e-mail address could potentially be compromised.
+Traditionally, people only utilize the "Knowledge" factor and therefore are using "Single-Factor Authentication".
+The concern with using single-factor authentication is that many times an attacker only needs one piece of information, your password, to access your accounts.
+Recent breaches have shown that simple single-factor authentication is no longer sufficient for protecting sensitive information.
+Additionally, if an attacker gains access to an e-mail account that receives password reset notifications and confirmations, all websites registered with that e-mail address could potentially be compromised.